 Finally, for operators interested in working with luxury travel agents, “I give only one chance to an operator”.
 These high expectations reflect the high risks they undertake when working with a new operator or when selling a new product.
 "One negative experience can …undermine a reputation”, “I can't risk…my clients' experience”, and “our reputation is at risk if expectations are not met”.

 Key takeaway: Make the lives of specialist luxury travel agents as easy as possible with a streamlined online booking solution.

 A research paper studying how Chinese international students make travel decisions found that disagreement prevention was a key element in ensuring that the decision-making process went on as smoothly as possible.

 This mirrors countless articles found on Google with titles like "How to travel with friends (and not want to kill them)" or "Escape your scene, not your squad".

 Researchers found that three main decision-making models are employed in group travel scenarios - leadership, division or work and shared decision-making.
 Translated into everyday language, this means that a group is likely to nominate the most experienced traveller to lead the planning process, or that the most experienced traveller was the one who initiated the idea to travel.

 Another five disagreement prevention strategies were found as well - travelling with like-minded people, adequate preparation, empathy and mutual understanding, tolerance and compensation.

-Key takeaway: For tour operators hoping to attract groups of travellers, up you game by providing additional services and/or tips and tricks to make planning easier for the group leader (who is also an experienced traveller).
+Key takeaway: For tour operators hoping to attract groups of travelers, up you game by providing additional services and/or tips and tricks to make planning easier for the group leader (who is also an experienced traveler).
 With the buy-in of the leader, it would be easy to get the whole group to agree to joining your excursion.